Kakha8/File-Drive-Spring/README.md

 - Quarantine workflows
 - Dockerized infrastructure
 - Frontend integration
-- Future desktop vault design
+- Client-side encrypted Lockbox storage
+- Device enrollment, encrypted revisions, and revision-specific sharing
+- JavaFX and native Rust desktop-client integration

 ---

 ## Notes

-The project is evolving quickly, so some implementation details may change as the backend, frontend, and planned desktop GUI app continue to improve.
+The project is evolving quickly, so some implementation details may change as the backend, web frontend, and [FD-Client](https://github.com/Kakha8/FD-Client) desktop application continue to improve.